jamestharpe/jamestharpe.com/content/data-lakes.md

 A **data lake** is a type of [data product](data-products.md) that serves as a centralized repository of raw data sourced from a wide range of sources and stored for convenient retrieval for [analysis](data-analysis.md).

-Data lakes generally store data "as is" with little or no restructuring during ingestion.
+Data lakes generally store data "as is" - whether [structured](structured-data.md), [semi-structured](semi-structured-data.md), or [unstructured](unstructured-data.md) - with little or no transformation during ingestion.
 This makes data lakes relatively easy and inexpensive to create, especially compared with the highly formalized structures of [data warehouses](data-warehouses.md).

 Data lakes can also be especially useful in [data science](data-science.md) because they can store data not traditionally kept in [databases](databases.md), such as audio and video files that may contain important data to train machine learning models alongside more "traditional", tabular data.